sminnee/silverstripe-staticsiteconnector/docs/en/migration.md

 ## Protips

-If you reopen the Connector admin in a different browser (so that it has a different session cookie), you can see the current status of the crawling process.
+ 1. If you reopen the Connector admin in a different browser (so that it has a different session cookie), you can see the current status of the crawling process.

-If you're using Firebug or Chrome, ensure you have the debugger open _before_ you set the crawl off.
-Occassionally the crawl will die for unknown reasons, and this will help in debugging.
+ 2. If you're using Firebug or Chrome, ensure you have the debugger open _before_ you set the crawl off.
+Occasionally the crawl will die for unknown reasons, and this will help in debugging.

-If the host you're running the module on, is behind a proxy, adapt the following in `mysite/_config/config.yml`:
+ 3. If the host you're running the module on is behind a proxy, adapt the following in `mysite/_config/config.yml`:

         StaticSiteContentExtractor:
             curl_opts_proxy:
                 hostname: 'my-gateway.co.nz'
 	            port: 1234

-Add the following to `mysite/_config/config.yml` to enable the debug log for link-crawling and importing:
+ 4. Add the following to `mysite/_config/config.yml` to enable the debug log for link-crawling and importing:

         StaticSiteContentExtractor:
             log_file: /var/tmp/crawl-and-import.log

 ## Next Steps